South Park season 1: Development

 The idea for South Park originated in 1992 when creators Trey Parker and Matt Stone met in a film class as students at the University of Colorado.
 They discussed filming a three-minute short film involving a boy who befriended a talking piece of feces named Mr. Hankey.
 Although such a short was never made, Parker and Stone created a Christmas-related animated short commonly known as "Jesus vs. Frosty".
 The crude, low-budget animation featured prototypes for the main characters of South Park, including Cartman, Stan and Kyle.
-Fox Broadcasting Company executive Brian Graden saw the film and in 1995 sent a check of $1,200 to Parker and Stone asking them to create a second short film that he could send to his friends as a Christmas video card.
+Fox executive Brian Graden saw the film and in 1995 sent a check of $1,200 to Parker and Stone asking them to create a second short film that he could send to his friends as a Christmas video card.
 Titled The Spirit of Christmas, but also known as "Jesus vs. Santa", the short resembled the style of the later series more closely.
 In 1997, The Spirit of Christmas won the Los Angeles Films Critics Association award for "Best Animation", thus further bringing the two filmmakers to the attention of industry representatives.

 The "Jesus vs. Santa" video was widely copied and shared over the Internet.
 George Clooney was reported to have made 300 copies for his friends, and the short was subsequently regarded as likely the first viral video.
 The popularity of the short led to Parker and Stone to develop an adult-animated show concept with four children as main protagonists and the fictional town of South Park in the Colorado Rocky Mountains.
 Through Graden, the duo persuaded Fox to buy their series due to its reputation with primetime edgier shows such as Cops, The Simpsons, and The X-Files.
 Fox set up a meeting at its office in Century City to discuss with Parker and Stone on how the show would proceed.
 It did not go well; Fox hated Mr. Hankey being included in the show, as they felt a talking stool character would not fly well with its viewers.
 Parker and Stone refused to honor Fox's requests to remove the character and completely severed ties with the network as a result.